Everything You Need To Know About Adding Game Fish To Your Pond Or Lake

 By stocking panfish species with the bluegill, landowners can have more baitfish in their pond as the forage minnow species will have less pressure on them.
 This means that bass can catch more food.

 Impatience can start to creep in and you might believe just a few bass won't hurt.
 Adding predator fish to the mix will mean that pressure will be on the baitfish, and many will be eaten before their chance at spawning.
 The result will be a skewed balance, as you'll have too many predatory and too few forage species.
-This will often result in a decrease in the fish quality and overpopulation of stunted predators.
+This will often result in a decrease in game fish quality and overpopulation of stunted predators.

 We suggested that sportfish should be added in the spring and early summer.